 Why do I Have to Chill the Dough?

 Chilling the dough is super important for a few reasons!

 First, letting the dough rest gives the flour time to hydrate.
 Eggs are the only liquid in these cookies and it takes flour a long time to absorb that moisture.
 When the flour is hydrated it helps contain the spread of the cookie so that you get a nice set edge and soft, chewy center.

 Similarly, the brown butter needs to be as cold as possible before baking so that the cookies don't spread too much.

 But don't we want the cookies to spread?
 Yes, we do and they will.
 We just don't want them to spread too much because then you get a flat, crispy cookie instead of one with a soft, chewy center.

-- Place the rest of the cookie dough back in the fridge while the first batch bakes.
+- Place dough balls at least 2-3 inches apart on the baking sheet (they will spread, I usually only do 6 cookies on a half sheet pan).
+Place the rest of the cookie dough balls back in the fridge while the first batch cooks.

 - Remove from the oven and let rest on the baking sheet for 2-3 minutes, then transfer to a cooling rack.

 Browse more cookie recipes →